-lclose/1 closes a disk log on the current node.
+lclose/1 closes a local log or an individual distributed log on the current node.

-lclose/2 closes a disk log on the current node if Node is the current node.
+lclose/2 closes an individual distributed log on the specified node if the node is not the current one.

+'''

 lclose(Log) is equivalent to lclose(Log, node()).
 See also close/1.

+'''

-If no log with the specified name exist on the current node, no_such_log is returned.
+If no log with the specified name exist on the specified node, no\such\log is returned.